Plant lovers also bought

 These well-branched Bartlett Pear trees will sell out, so we recommend that you order yours today!

 Planting & Care

-1. Planting: Dig a hole three times the size and just as deep as the root ball.
+1) Dig a hole three times the size and just as deep as the root ball.
 You want to be careful that the tree does not settle too low in the soil.

 2. Watering: Water your pear tree as necessary giving it at least 1 or 2 inches of water once a week.
 When the weather gets hot and dry during the peak of summer, increase the amount of water to maintain proper hydration and moisture.
 Do not water the pear tree after the first frost in the fall.
-You should resume watering once the last frost has passed.
+You should resume watering once the last frost has past.